vedro-universe/vedro-docs/docs/integrations/httpx-client.md

         })
 ```

-This ensures the OpenAPI spec recognizes `{username}` as a dynamic parameter, resulting in a cleaner, more accurate path like `/users/{username}`.
+The generator now produces a single, tidy path `/users/{username}` and documents `{username}` as a path parameter, keeping your OpenAPI spec precise and readable.